BauplanLabs/AI-for-Distributed-System-Design/README.md

 ## Bonus: an RL loop with Tinker

 As an alternative to the iterative sampling approach, you can fine-tune an LLM using reinforcement learning with [Tinker](https://github.com/thinking-machines-lab/tinker-cookbook).
 The `training.py` script implements a LoRA-based RL loop where the simulator reward guides weight updates.

+The script is only a first stub in moving to fine-tuning and it was not included in the original paper - make sure to have a `TINKER_API_KEY` set in your `.env` file to run the training script:

 ```bash
 uv run python src/training.py